canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Projects names should be bilingual but repositories names can be unilingual or use acronyms.

-## Add Mandatory Files
+## Add Recommended Files

-Before publishing, source code must include the following file:
+Before publishing, source code should include the following file:

 - a `LICENCE` (see [Select Open Source Software Licence](#select-open-source-software-licence)) file containing a copy of the licence under under which the source code is released;

-By default, such a project would only be released under the Crown Copyright.
+By default, a project without an open source licence applied to it would only be released under the Crown Copyright.

 Additionally, the following are highly recommended as best practice: